meteor/react-packages/packages/react-meteor-data/README.md

 It returns the result and it is reactive.
 You should pass as the first parameter the collection where is being searched upon and as the second parameter an array with the arguments, the same arguments that you would pass to the `find` method of the collection, third parameter is optional, and it is dependency array object.
-It is intended to be used in the server(SSR)
+It's meant for the SSR, you don't have to use it if you're not interested in SSR.

 ```jsx